X-Rings & Quad Rings (4-Lobe Seals)

 Sizing

-X-Rings are dimensioned by inside diameter and cross-sectional width, using the same groove design as standard O-rings.
-We supply standard sizes to match AS568 and ISO 3601 series, plus custom dimensions.
+X-Rings are dimensioned by inside diameter and cross-sectional width, designed for the same groove geometry as standard O-rings.
+Supply standard sizes to match AS568 and ISO 3601 series, plus custom dimensions to drawing.

 AS568 Series